Pattern analysis in a benthic bacteria-nutrient system: 1D Patterns

 There are 10 bifurcation points on {\tt s} on the way from its bifurcation to the fold.
 The first and 10th, second and 9th, third and 8th, 4th and 7th, 5th and 6th are connected pairwise by branches of stationary states, which we call {\tt l1}, {\tt l2}, {\tt l3}, {\tt l4}, and {\tt l5}, respectively (see \figref{1dl1}, \ref{1dl2}, and \ref{1dl345}).

 Solutions on these branches are of the form \ali{u=u^*+A \cos(k_c x)+\text{h.o.t.}, \qquad v=v^*+B \cos(k_c x)+\text{h.o.t.}, } where $A$ and $B$ are space-dependent amplitudes.
 It holds that $A\in(0,A_s)$ and $B\in(0,B_s)$, where $A_s$ and $B_s$ are the amplitudes of the corresponding stripe solution.
-We can continue such solutions into the right and left spatial direction periodically, since we use Neumann boundary conditions.
+We can extend such solutions into the right and left spatial direction periodically, since we use Neumann boundary conditions.
 Thus these solutions move spatially to and fro between the homogeneous and stripe solution on the entire real line.
 We call such solutions periodic connections.
 Let $n\in\{1,2,3,4,5\}$.
 The wavelength of $A$ and $B$ is $2|\Omega|/n$ for solutions on {\tt ln}.
 For simplicity we only describe the behavior of $A$ and $u$.

 The amplitude $A$ is constant for solutions on {\tt s}.
 By following {\tt l1} from the first bifurcation point on {\tt s} to the first fold, which lies near the 171st solution, $A$ transforms to a nonhomogeneous state, which looks on $\Omega$ like a front between $0$ and $A_s$.
-After this {\tt l1} "snakes" back and forth by changing its stability.
+After this {\tt l1} 'snakes' back and forth by changing its stability.
 Along the snake the inflection point of the overlying function $A$ moves from the right to the left, and the position of the inflection point of $A$ shifts by $\pi/(2k_c)$ between two successive folds.
 Beyond the last fold $A$ starts to grow at the left boundary and {\tt l1} returns to {\tt s}.

-A reflection also exists for every solution of {\tt ln}.
+A shift symmetry also exists for every solution of {\tt ln} (see \figref{1dl345}(b) and (e)).
 We call the corresponding branch {\tt ln'}.
 Clearly, the illustration of {\tt ln'} is congruent with {\tt ln} and both branches together generate a loop from one bifurcation point to the other and back again.

 Splitting the domain $\Omega$ into $\Omega_l=(-24 \pi /k_c,0)$ and $\Omega_r=(0,24 \pi /k_c)$, we can describe solutions on {\tt l2} as two front-like connections between the homogeneous and the striped solution on $\Omega_l$ and $\Omega_r$, where the one on $\Omega_r$ is a reflection of the one on $\Omega_l$.
 Here the snake is shorter with fewer wiggles, because the lengths of the domains $\Omega_l$ and $\Omega_r$ are shorter than the length of $\Omega$ such that the inflection point of $A$ reaches the boundaries of $\Omega_l$ and $\Omega_r$ earlier.
 We can split the domain $\Omega$ into 3, 4, and 5 parts and use front-like connections as above to describe solutions of {\tt l3}, {\tt l4}, and {\tt l5}, respectively.
 Here the branches do not show any snaking behavior, because the partitions of $\Omega$ are too small.
 The same branches for connections between cold stripes and the homogeneous solutions can be found on the cold-stripe branch.